atugman/API-Project/README.md

 # API-Project
-Used data from BreweryDB API to create simple page with jQuery. https://atugman.github.io/API-Project/
+Used data from The Beer Mapping Project to create simple page with jQuery. https://atugman.github.io/API-Project/